comic-manga-ebook/ecmb_builder/README.md

 ## Advanced book

 Your source-files have to be located in "comic_manga/source_dir" (if you didn't specify a different one in the config-file), the book contents have to be in a subfolder "contents" and the cover-images have to be placed in the root.<br />
-The naming of the files and folders is up to you, but I suggest to use either my format or at least numeric names/prefixes.
+The naming of the files and folders is up to you, but I suggest using either my format or at least numeric names/prefixes.
 You can mix chapters and images like you want and can have as many levels of subfolders like you want.

 - the file- and folder-names are sorted alphanumeric
 - files and folders starting with "__" (2 underscores) are ignored in general